Here are some frequently asked questions about the Genetic Links to Anxiety and Depression Study.

 If you have COVID (cold/flu) symptoms, please delay sending back your sample until you feel better.
 However, if this is not possible, then please go ahead and send your kit.
 Our laboratory has rigorous safety measures in place to manage this.

 The GLAD Study is an exciting research opportunity for anyone who has ever had anxiety or depression.
 This study aims to investigate the influence our genes have on the development of anxiety and depression.
 For more information, please see our information sheet here: Information Sheet

-The NIHR Mental Health BioResource is a branch of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
-By joining the GLAD study, you will also become a part of the NIHR Mental Health BioResource and will have the opportunity to contribute to future research.
+The NIHR Mental Health BioResource is an integral part of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
+By joining the GLAD Study, you will also become a part of the NIHR BioResource, and will have the opportunity to contribute to future research.